quietlycontemplating/manual-qa-showcase/README.md

 ## 🧠 Why This Exists

-I built this portfolio to show not just what I can do—but how I think.
+I built this portfolio to show not just what I can do, but how I think.

 With 6+ years in quality auditing, trust & safety, and CX operations, I bring both technical precision and a user-first mindset to QA.
-I believe good testers don't just catch bugs—they anticipate them.
+I believe good testers don't just catch bugs, they anticipate them.

 ---